vdaas/vald/docs/contributing/coding-style.md

 ### Error checking

-All functions return `error` if the function can fail.
-It is very important to ensure the error checking is performed.
+All functions return an `error` if the function can fail.
+It is very important to ensure that error checking is performed.
-To reduce human mistake that missing the error checking, please check the error using the following style:
+To reduce human mistakes that miss the error checking, please check the error using the following style:

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>